-All questions about approval as a physician in Norway (authorisation or licence) should therefore be directed to the Norwegian Directorate of Health for questions regarding approval as a doctor in Norway, and specialist training and approval in Norway.
+All questions about approval as a physician in Norway (authorisation or licence) should therefore be directed to the Norwegian Directorate of Health for all questions regarding approval as a doctor in Norway, and all questions regaring specialist training and approval in Norway.

 You can find information about the number of active, approved specialists in all five Nordic countries in each of the 30 largest specialties (based on the total number of active, approved specialists in all five Nordic countries) as of 1st January 2016 here.